The Lucky Ones (Pentatonix album)

 The Lucky Ones is the ninth studio album by American a cappella pop group Pentatonix.
 It was originally released on 12 February 2021, through RCA Records, and a deluxe version of the album followed on 10 September 2021.
+It is Pentatonix's second album of original material, after their 2015 self-titled album.

 Background and composition

-The Lucky Ones is the group's second album containing all original material, following their 2015 self-titled album.
-During that period, three of the band's members embarked on solo careers, with Kirstin Maldonado releasing her 2017 extended play L.O.V.E. and Scott Hoying and Mitch Grassi forming the duo Superfruit, releasing their 2017 album Future Friends.
+The first single of the album was "Happy Now", which was released on August 14, 2020.
+On October 14, 2020 the single "Be My Eyes" was released, and the album was announced on the same day for a release date of February 12, 2021.
 The bulk of the album was composed with and produced by Matthew Koma, best known for his work with Zedd and Carly Rae Jepsen, and his working affiliate Dan Book.